TheOdinProject/curriculum/web_development_101/developer_tools.md

 * You can you use developer tools to experiment with the css on specific elements on a web page.

 ##Assignment
-1. Complete this [short course](http://discover-devtools.codeschool.com/) from Codeschool, it covers all the main capabilities developer tools provides.
+1. Complete the first two chapters of this [short course](http://discover-devtools.codeschool.com/) from Codeschool, it covers all the main capabilities developer tools provides.
 2. Read through this short text based tutorial that [Introduces your Web Inspector](http://ruby.bastardsbook.com/chapters/web-inspecting-html/).
 3. Watch this [awesome tutorial from dev tips](https://www.youtube.com/watch?v=Z3HGJsNLQ1E)